 We work with organizations and their employees everyday helping them with their investment decisions when it comes to their Group RRSPs and Defined Contribution Pension Plans.
 The most common questions we get revolve around what to invest in and choosing the “best” investment.

-Here’s the unfortunate reality of the whole thing.
-There is no such thing as the best investment and even if there is such a thing, no one has the ability to predict what it will be ahead of time.
+The unfortunate reality is there is no such thing as the “best” investment and even if there was such a thing, no one has the ability to predict what investment will be “Best” ahead of time on a consistent basis.

-This is by far the biggest mistake investors make.
-According to our research, there is over an 80% correlation that last year’s best performing investments will be the most popular investments.
+According to research I did from my first book Mutual Fundamentals, there is over an 80% correlation that last year’s best performing investments will be the most popular investments.
 Think back to the Emerging Markets in 1993, Financial Services in the mid 1990s and Technology in the late 1990’s.
-Today investors are flocking to fixed income.
 If chasing performance is your key strategy to selecting investments consider these facts:

 - Everything goes in cycles (interest rates, stock markets, sectors, mutual funds, economies, businesses, etc).
 What goes up can come down.
 Just because it was the best, does not mean it will stay the best.

 - If it were that easy, we would all do it and chasing performance would always work.
 Well, we all do it but unfortunately, it rarely works.